 Second, be honest.
 It can be tempting to downplay the severity of your sexual dysfunction side effects of avoid sharing about certain side effects altogether.
 However, this will only make it harder for your psychiatrist to help you decide how best to proceed.
 Be as open and honest as you can about your experience.

-It can be difficult to talk about SSRI-induced sexual dysfunction, but it’s important to have an open discussion with your doctor so they can help you find the best treatment option.
-If you’ve tried talk therapy and antidepressants, but are experiencing lingering symptoms or unwanted side effects, consider asking your provider about alternative treatment options for depression including transcranial magnetic stimulation (TMS), or ketamine therapy such as IV ketamine or Spravato.
+It can be difficult to talk about SSRI-induced sexual dysfunction, but itโs important to have an open discussion with your doctor so they can help you find the best treatment option.
+If you’ve tried talk therapy and antidepressants, but are experiencing lingering symptoms or unwanted side effects, consider asking your provider about alternative treatment options for depression such as transcranial magnetic stimulation (TMS).

 3 Ways to Help Reduce Your Symptoms

-Second, try to reduce stress in your life.
-Stress can make symptoms worse, so it’s important to find healthy ways to cope with the stressors in your life.
+Stress can also make your mental health symptoms worse, so itโs important to find healthy ways to cope with the stressors in your life.
 This may include exercise, relaxation techniques, and spending time with supportive people.

 Finally, keep a symptom diary.
 This can help you and your psychiatrist to track your symptoms and to identify patterns.
 This information can be used to adjust your medication or to try new treatments.